aosabook/500lines/dagoba/chapter.md

 Our query initialization here is trivial: if there's no gremlin, we pull.
 If there is a gremlin, we'll set its result to the property's value.
 Then the gremlin can continue onward.
 If it makes it through the last pipe its result will be collected and returned from the query.
 Not all gremlins have a ```result``` property.
 Those that don't return their most recently visited vertex.

-Note that if the property doesn't exit we return false instead of the gremlin, so property pipes also act as a type of filter.
+Note that if the property doesn't exist we return false instead of the gremlin, so property pipes also act as a type of filter.
 Can you think of a use for this?
 What are the tradeoffs in this design decision?

 #### Unique